Augusta-Lina/BraTS/README.md

 The segmentation task is treated as a multi-class classification problem, where each pixel is assigned to one of four classes: healthy brain tissue or one of three tumour subregions.

-A summary of the project, results, and visualisations is also included in the accompanying poster.
+A summary of the work is also included in the accompanying poster.

 ## References